phanirajkiran/tech-note/unix_prog/process-environment.md

 extern char **environ;
 ```

-When a C program is executed by the kerne, a special **start-up routine** is called before the `main` function is called.
+When a C program is executed by the kernel, a special **start-up routine** is called before the `main` function is called.
 The executable program file specifies this routine as the starting address for the program; this is set up by the **linker** when it is invoked by the C compiler.
 This start-up routine takes values from the kernel — the **command-line arguments** and the **environment** — and sets things up so that the `main` function is called.

 # Process Termination